Coneriys/apache4/docs/content/providers/ecs.md

 ---
-title: "Traefik AWS ECS Documentation"
+title: "apache4 AWS ECS Documentation"
-description: "Configuration discovery in Traefik is achieved through Providers.
-Read the technical documentation for leveraging AWS ECS in Traefik."
+description: "Configuration discovery in apache4 is achieved through Providers.
+Read the technical documentation for leveraging AWS ECS in apache4."
 ---

-# Traefik & AWS ECS
+# apache4 & AWS ECS

 A Story of Labels & Elastic Containers
 {: .subtitle }

-Attach labels to your ECS containers and let Traefik do the rest!
+Attach labels to your ECS containers and let apache4 do the rest!

 ## Configuration Examples